jadunn1/fcclipper/README.md

 # fcclipper
 **fcclipper** is an automatic digital coupon clipper for grocery store chain "Food City".

+- All digital coupons can be added to your account.
+- Current point balances can be retrieved.
 - Execution can be scheduled for convience (through your OS).
-- Current point balances can also be retrieved.

 ### Usage
 A command line interface (CLI) interface is accessible via:
 ```console